apache/seatunnel/docs/en/connector-v2/source/Http.md

 # Http
 ## Description

 Used to read data from Http.
+Both support streaming and batch mode.

 ##  Options